abcd1234davidchen/SchoolC/operatingSystem/OShw1Unmod/readme.md

     - Server would maintain and listen connection through pthread
     - Server holds a vector of existing user
     - Server holds a map to map user name with socket
-    - Server holds a vector of offline user
     - Client would be prompted to redo connection if error occurs
     - Process:
         1. The server would throw a success message first to make client know the connection is established and change connection bool